iechor/docs/content/desktop/extensions-sdk/guides/invoke-host-binaries.md

 ## Invoke the executable from the UI

-In your extension, use the Docker Desktop Client object to [invoke the shell script](../dev/api/backend.md#invoke-an-extension-binary-on-the-host) provided by the extension with the `ddClient.extension.host.cli.exec()` function.
+In your extension, use the iEchor Desktop Client object to [invoke the shell script](../dev/api/backend.md#invoke-an-extension-binary-on-the-host) provided by the extension with the `ddClient.extension.host.cli.exec()` function.
 In this example, the binary returns a string as result, obtained by `result?.stdout`, as soon as the extension view is rendered.